13 behaviors that great managers exhibit

 A quick session to show appreciation for employees and give positive feedback is an easy way to ensure direct reports feel valued and recognized as a team.

-For example, managers can have individuals (or teams for a larger organization) write their names on a piece of paper and tape it to a wall.
-Employees then write what they most admire about each person on a post-it, and add it to that individual’s paper.
+For example, managers can have individuals (or teams for a larger organization) write their names on paper and tape it to a wall.
+Employees then write what they most admire about each person on a post-it and add it to that individual’s paper.
 This can be an exciting way for employees to learn what others value about them and how they can best support each other.

 6. Create a user manual for people’s preferred communication approaches

 During their first month on the job, managers should work with new hires to fill out a communication-focused user manual.
-The manual includes a set of instructions on how employees prefer to interact and communicate.
+The manual includes instructions on how employees prefer to interact and communicate.
 Example prompts include, “What is your preferred method of communication?” and “How do you handle interruptions?”

 Having managers discuss these topics shows employees that their managers are invested in finding the best way to communicate with them and care about their preferences.
 Plus, sharing these manuals throughout the team allows everyone to see how they can best collaborate.

 7. Use this formula to provide powerful employee recognition